DLMU-312-AiLab/genetic-algorithm/README.md

 # genetic-algorithm
-This is a genetic algorithm demo by myself.The core of this algorithm is critic function.
+This is a single objective genetic algorithm demo by myself.
+The core of this algorithm is critic function,you can change that according to your need.
+If you have any questions,you can ask me.